New York City

 - Tips for guides and drivers not included in program-related activity.

-- Baggage fees and costs associated with flight changes.
+- Baggage fees and costs associated with flight / program changes

 Final program fee subject to change due to travel arrangements.

 - This program also includes an on campus component.

 - Participants are allowed to navigate New York City without immediate supervision of program leaders.
 The highest levels of professionalism are required for all participants.